Assessment and moderation

 - End of key stage 2 teacher assessment - Writing (PKS) [28.5 KB] [docx]

-From 2023/24, end of KS1 assessments will no longer be statutory.
-Progress at the end of KS2 will be measured using the reception baseline which became statutory in 2020/21.
+End of KS1 assessments are no longer statutory.
+Progress at the end of KS2 is measured using the reception baseline which became statutory in 2020/21.

-The KS1 teacher assessment frameworks (TAFs) will still be available on Standards and Testing Agency (STA).
-STA will also continue to produce end of KS1 tests for reading, mathematics and grammar, punctuation and spelling, but these will be optional.
+The KS1 teacher assessment frameworks (TAFs) are still available on Standards and Testing Agency (STA).
+STA also continue to produce end of KS1 tests for reading, mathematics and grammar, punctuation and spelling, but these are optional.

 Five principles of effective assessment [310.4 KB] [docx] guidance from the South-East Inter-Local Authority Group